 Spain - ECommerceSpain - ECommerce

-During 2017, the Spanish eCommerce sector grew significantly, both in the B2C and B2B areas.
-It has experienced double-digit growth even during the past economic downturn.
+During 2018, the Spanish eCommerce sector continued the very positive trend of recent years, both in the B2C and B2B areas.
 The sector remains highly competitive and offers opportunities for U.S. companies.

-For reference purposes, Spain is considered the fourth largest B2C market in the EU, behind UK, Germany and France.
-Internet penetration in Spain is estimated to be 85 percent.
+For reference purposes, Spain is considered the fourth largest B2C market in the EU, behind the UK, Germany and France.
+Internet penetration in Spain is estimated to be 86 percent.

 Current Market Trends